segmentio/segment-docs/src/unify/identity-resolution/identity-resolution-onboarding.md

 2. Preview the locations where Segment looks for the identifier.
 3. Configure additional options, such as value limits and blocked values, to ensure accurate profile resolution.

-Segment accepts both camelCase and snake_case for `context.traits`, `traits`, and `properties`, but identifiers in the `context.externalIds` object must use lowercase.
+Segment accepts both camelCase and snake_case for context.traits, traits, and properties to accommodate varying data formats.
+However, for identifiers in the context.externalIds object, Segment requires lowercase types to ensure consistency and prevent potential processing errors.

 ![Screenshot of the Custom Identifier interface in Segment.
 The 'Trait / Property key to match on' field is filled with 'app_id.'
 Two preview message locations are displayed, showing examples of JSON-like event payloads with 'appId' or 'app_id' as traits or properties.
 The interface includes settings to limit the value count to 5 and set frequency to 'Ever.'
 At the bottom, there's an option to 'Add new identifier' or 'Cancel.'](images/custom_identifiers.png)